 - Speaking/Preparation Exercises: 50 points.
 Graded on a credit/no credit basis.
 All components (written and spoken) of the assignment MUST be completed for each exercise to receive credit for that assignment.
 Assignments may include: Eat Here Presentation, Outlining Exercises, Audience Analysis Surveys, Connecting Ideas Exercise, Presentation Aid Exercise, APA Exercise, Library Exercise, Topic Proposals, Speech outline rough drafts and Logic Exercise - Exam: 170 points.
 There will be numerous reading assessment quizzes throughout the quarter.
 They are timed, open book, open notes and unlimited chances to take it.
 There will be a cumulative final exam which is timed, open book and open notes, but you can only take it once. - Speech Performances: There are three major speech performances which must be presented live and three introductory speeches which can be presented asynchronously.
-You will choose your major speech performance dates at the beginning of the quarter so you can arrange your schedules to accommodate these three 1-hour mandatory meetings.
-You must submit a topic proposal, an outline and self-evaluation to receive credit for each speech. - Demonstrative Speech: 145 points.
+M 4/24You must submit a topic proposal, an outline and self-evaluation to receive credit for each speech. - Demonstrative Speech: 145 points.
 A 4-6 minute "how to" speech teaching the audience a skill that will improve their lives. - Informative Speech: 200 points.
-A 4-6 minute researched informative speech on a socially significant topic about which the audience does not already have a lot of knowledge.

-- Persuasive Speech: 235 points.
-A 4-6 minute persuasive speech designed to convince and motivate your audience to take some immediate action about a socially significant problem. - Introductory Speeches: 60 points.
+A 4-6 minute researched informative speech on a socially significant topic about which the audience does not already have a lot of knowledge. - Persuasive Speech: 235 points.
+A 5-7 minute persuasive speech designed to convince and motivate your audience to take some immediate action about a socially significant problem. - Introductory Speeches: 60 points.
 These informal speeches will be used to practice speech structure and delivery in preparation for major speech assignments.
 The topics will vary.
-You will need to prepare, but there is no research component. - Outlines: You must submit a typed 500-1000 word (not including the bibliography) complete-sentence outline with an annotated bibliography for each major speaking assignment by the date and time noted on the class calendar.
+You will need to prepare, but there is no research component.

+- Outlines: You must submit a typed 500-1000 word (not including the bibliography) complete-sentence outline with an annotated bibliography for each major speaking assignment by the date and time noted on the class calendar.
 Submit your outline electronically to Canvas. - Peer Evaluations.
 60 points.
 You will evaluate peer speeches during the required speech performance meeting sessions. - Participation.
 80 points.
 You earn points based on your participation in class Canvas activities which may include: Personal Informative Survey, Syllabus Quiz, Discussion questions, Kahoots and reading quizzes.